 A resident of Ontario must have a valid Ontario Health Insurance Program (OHIP) health card to show that they are entitled to health care paid for by OHIP.
 The Ministry of Health and Long-Term Care pays for a wide range of services such as the cost of medical necessary visits to the Hospital and standard ward room (four beds to a room) if admitted to Hospital.
 However, OHIP does not pay for services that are not medically necessary such as cosmetic surgery, circumcision or elected preferred accommodation.

-As health service providers validate OHIP health care numbers of people they treat, it is important to carry your health care at all times.
-It is also important to ensure your Health Card has not expired and remains valid with your current name and address.
-The Hospital will bill OHIP and if the insurance is not valid the charges will be billed to the patient.
+As health service providers validate OHIP health cards of people they treat, it is important to carry your health card at all times.
+It is also important to ensure your dealth card has not expired and remains valid with your current name and address.
+The hospital will bill OHIP and if the insurance is not valid the charges will be billed to the patient.

 For further information on OHIP coverage, visit the Ministry of Health and Long-Term Care website, contact the ServiceOntario Infoline at 1-866-532-3161 or visit a local ServiceOntario Centre.

 Other Canadian Provincial or Federal Health Insurance

 A resident of another province with valid provincial health insurance or a Canadian resident with valid federal insurance (Canadian Armed Forces, Refugee with Interim Federal Health Program) or a patient covered under Workers Safety Insurance Board must provide valid health insurance information to be entitled to health care paid for by their respective plan.
 These plans pay for a wide range of medically necessary services.
 However, they do not pay for services that are not medically necessary such as cosmetic surgery, circumcision or elected preferred accommodation.